alinush/6.824-lecture-notes/l05-paxos.md

    - works with network partition
  + **con:**
    - ViewServer is a _single point of failure_
-   - order can be messy, e.g. new view, data to backup, ack, &c
+   - order can be messy: e.g., new view, data to backup, ack, &c
    - tension if backup is slow / temporarily unavail
      1. primary can wait for backup -- slow
      2. viewserver can declare backup dead -- expensive, hurts fault tolerance